paulgalow/paulgalow.com/src/pages/2021-11-24-how-to-work-with-json-api-data-in-macos-shell-scripts/index.md

 #### Update January 2022

-Thanks to [@RandomApps](https://twitter.com/RandomApps), I have been made aware of another potential RCE attack vector and how to mitigate it.
+Thanks to @Pico on [MacAdmins Slack](https://www.macadmins.org/), I have been made aware of another potential RCE attack vector and how to mitigate it.
 Will update this post as soon as possible …

 #### tl;dr